Here is the original email message I received from Travis:

 he also spoke to his girlfriend and she agreed to go to a conscious communication class

 This is all very positive.
-It is great to have a client that is proactive and acting on suggestions received during the course of counseling.
+It is great to have a client that is proactive and acting on insights and suggestions received during the course of counseling.
 The dietary changes, exercising and especially the meditation, are very helpful in resolving the kinds of complaints this client presented with.
 This is someone very motivated and very likely to resolve his social anxiety and blushing.

 After he has let me know what is going on since we saw each other last, I ask him to center and ground himself, sense his body and breath, and go into deep, mindful focusing into his core body-self.
 I guide part of this, and I never guide it the same twice.
 I am teaching by example to follow his own spontaneous innate guidance, not any certain method.